kejaed/deckLights/projectNotes.md

 ## Top Level To Do List ##

-- [ ] Get arrow keys working to be able to find index of individual lights
+- [ ] Get j,k keys working to be able to find index of individual lights
 - [ ] Set up the idea of "Panels" so that lights hidden by fence posts or any others that we dont want on are disabled.
 - [ ] Set up rpi-ardunio keyboard comms via python script
 - [ ] Get Remi working on rpi to control LEDs (on/off, brightness, colours)